Fungal Acne Ingredient Checker

 ✅

-Stubborn small bumps, especially in oilier areas (forehead)
+Small, stubborn bumps, especially in oilier areas (like the forehead)

 ✅